Canvas Implementation FAQs

 In order to not overwhelm the system and resources, please do not make backups or archives of your UNM Learn courses for the purposes of migration at this time.
 We are looking at broad solutions for generating exports of Blackboard content, and will provide more information and guidance on migration on this as it becomes available.

 Third-party tools that are currently in use in UNM Learn will ALL be evaluated for likely implementation in Canvas (e.g., Kaltura, Zoom, RedShelf, publisher integrations (e.g., McGraw-Hill Connect; Pearson MyLab, Mastering, and Revel), Respondus LockDown Browser and Monitor, etc.).
-Our goal is to have as many of these in Canvas as possible for the Spring 2022 opt-in term.
+We will be providing documentation about the status of each tool as work progresses.

 The initial priority will be existing tools/integrations.
 New third-party tools that are not currently in use in UNM Learn will be evaluated in a later phase of the project and prioritized based on adoption.